Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/curity.md

 {% endnavtab %}
 {% navtab API %}
 After configuring Curity, you can integrate it with the Dev Portal for dynamic client registration (DCR).
 This process involves two steps: creating the DCR provider and establishing the authentication strategy.
 DCR providers are designed to be reusable configurations.
-This means once you've configured the Curity DCR provider, it can be utilized across multiple authentication strategies without needing to be set up again.
+This means once you've configured the Curity DCR provider, it can be used across multiple authentication strategies without needing to be set up again.

 1. Start by creating the DCR provider.
-Send a `POST` request to the[`v2/dcr-providers`](https://kong-platform-api.netlify.app/konnect/application-auth-strategies/v2/openapi.yaml/#tag/DCR-Providers/operation/create-dcr-provider) endpoint with your DCR configuration details.
+Send a `POST` request to the [`v2/dcr-providers`](https://kong-platform-api.netlify.app/konnect/application-auth-strategies/v2/openapi.yaml/#tag/DCR-Providers/operation/create-dcr-provider) endpoint with your DCR configuration details:
 ```sh
 curl --request POST \
   --url https://us.api.konghq.com/v2/dcr-providers \